necolas/idiomatic-css/README.md

 * If using spaces, choose the number of characters used per indentation level.
   (Preference: 4 spaces)

-Tip: configure your editor to "show invisibles".
-This will allow you to eliminate end-of-line whitespace, eliminate unintended blank-line whitespace, and avoid polluting commits.
+Tip: configure your editor to "show invisibles" or to automatically remove end-of-line whitespace.

 Tip: use an [EditorConfig](http://editorconfig.org/) file (or equivalent) to help maintain the basic whitespace conventions that have been agreed for your